diarmidmackenzie/sdt-condensed/GCT.md

 A 2005 study used a very different methodology, based on the stories that people tell about their lives.
 It found that those whose stories focussed on intrinsic aspirations displayed and experienced greater well-being than those whose stories focussed on extrinsic aspirations.

-These, and other studies, read to the formulation of the first three propositions of GCT:
+These, and other studies, lead to the formulation of the first three propositions of GCT:

 > **GCT Proposition I**: Intrinsic goals are defined as those most directly associated with the pursuit of what is inherently valued, such as close relationships, personal growth, and contributing to one's community.
 Extrinsic goals, in contrast, are those focused on instrumental outcomes, such as money, fame, power, or outward attractiveness.
 These goals can therefore be understood as lying along an axis from intrinsic to extrinsic.